HappyFrowl/documentation/SystemAdministration.md

 * `systemd` searches for the `default.target` file
   * This contains details on the services that need to be started
 * Then it mounts the file system based on the `/etc/fstab` file
+* When using a `graphical.target` then the login screen is loaded and the user can log in

  **Run levels**
 * Way of booting the system